danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

           existing: true
 ```

-And finally, we configure our Lambda function to use the ffmpeg layer (we need the ARN from [step 1](#1-create-and-publish-the-ffmpeg-lambda-layer)):
+And configure the Lambda function to use the FFmpeg layer with the ARN from the [previous step](#1-create-and-publish-the-ffmpeg-lambda-layer):

 ```yml
 service: audio-transcoder